jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

     (e) undertakes or proposes to undertake a drainage or sewerage system
   - **notice to fix** has the meaning given to it by section 164(2)
   - **NUO system** means a system owned or controlled by a network utility operator
+  - **NZ Standards Organisation** has the same meaning as in section 4(1) of the Standards and Accreditation Act 2015
   - **other property** —
     (a) means any land or buildings, or part of any land or buildings, that are— (i) not held under the same allotment; or
       (ii) not held under the same ownership; and
     (b) includes a road
   - **outbuilding** has the same meaning as in the building code
+  - **overseas standards organisation** means an international, national, or regional organisation with functions similar to the NZ Standards Organisation
   - **owner** , in relation to land and any buildings on the land,— (a) means the person who—
       (i) is entitled to the rack rent from the land; or